cotto89/quex/README.md

  If task throw Error, Queue processing is aborted.

-### Transaction aborting
+### Transition aborting

-To abort transaction, Throw Error in the Task.
+To abort state transition, Throw Error in the Task.

 ### Timing of publishing new state to listener